-I hope everyone had a wonderful Christmas but after the excesses of all the Christmas food I wanted to bring you an easy delicious comforting snack that wasn’t overly rich.
+I hope everyone had a wonderful Christmas but after the excesses of all the Christmas food, I wanted to bring you an easy delicious comforting snack that wasn’t overly rich.
 And most of all easy to make!
 Bring on the Apple Turnovers.

 So easy to make

 For anyone who is new to these parts, I am all for making life easier.
 A lot of the time I use ready-made pastry, especially filo or puff pastry.
 It’s quicker, far easier and I think in many ways just as cheap.